reema0814/mslearn-fabric/Instructions/Labs/05-analyze-spark.md

 ### Task 6: Use Spark to transform data files

-A common task for data engineers is to ingest data in a particular format or structure and transform it for further downstream processing or analysis.
+In this task, you will use Spark to transform data files into a desired format for analysis and processing.
+This involves ingesting data in specific structures and applying transformations, a common responsibility for data engineers, to prepare the data for downstream applications.

 #### Use dataframe methods and functions to transform data